Diamond H Ranch Braunvieh Bulls for Sale

 We have a wide range of genetics ranging from half blood Braunvieh (crossed to Angus, Wagyu and some Gelbvieh genetics), to Full Blood Braunvieh.
 Our genetic mission is to produce bulls which will put money making performance into your seed stock and commercial herd.
 We focus on “the big three“; birth weights, weaning weights, and yearling weights.
 While maintaining a fullblood presence in our herd, we are striving to accomplish our performance goals in a purebred, black and polled package.
 See Herd Sire page for pictures of the bulls that provide the foundation for our Seed Stock Braunvieh Genetics.
 Let me say here that there may be the commercial cattleman saying “that stuff is not important to me, I’m just a commercial breeder“.
 I respond by saying, if you want to make money at the sale barn, THIS STUFF IS IMPORTANT TO YOU!
 I would love to go have the discussion with you as to how it impacts you and the profitability of your program.

-The typical Options to buy a Braunvieh bull from Diamond H Braunvieh
+Options to buy a Braunvieh bull from Diamond H Braunvieh

 All bulls that we sell are guaranteed to be breeders.
 All will have Vet certified BSE tests within the last 6 months.